 Researchers in China and Louisiana have tested and compared raw and boiled proteins of a common type of shrimp.
 They were excited to find that boiling shrimp for 10 minutes reduces the allergenicity of the protein called tropomyosin, the main allergen in shellfish.
 There would still be protein traces and no one is suggesting that… Read more »

 Did you know that 30 to 50 per cent of those with an allergy to one of the seafood groups will react ot more than one type of fish or shellfish?

 You’ve been given the list of foods to avoid and the task of reading the labels on everything in your kitchen.
 Here’s what to do.

 Do you sometimes feel sick to your stomach not long after eating?
 Have you noticed a pattern in the types of food you eat when this occurs?
 Perhaps you have experienced unexplained skin rashes (known as hives) or vomiting or diarrhea?
 Does your child refuse to eat a certain food, or complain that it makes… Read more »

 From the Allergic Living archives.
 First published in the magazine in 2007.
 It was a week so harrowing that Michelle Wilson can have trouble remembering which child reacted first.
-For the 29-year-old mother from Prince Albert, Saskatchewan, the anxiety began on the first birthday for younger daughter Paige.
-The family was celebrating over ice cream… Read more »
+For the mother from Prince Albert, Saskatchewan, the anxiety began on the first birthday for younger daughter Paige.
+The family was celebrating over ice cream when… Read more »